soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 On this page, you have several options:
 - Get a visual overview of the investigation entities and threats found.
-- Click an entity to activate a fly-out page that shows the related entity detail.
+- Click an entity to open a fly-out page that shows the related entity detail.

 IMAGE